Basilica of San Lorenzo, Milan: Recent and contemporary times

+Plan of the basilica.
+The early Christian structures are highlighted in gray, the medieval and modern ones in light pink, and the Romanesque ones in dark pink.

 The basilica of San Lorenzo remained throughout the Middle Ages a symbol of the legacy of the Roman Empire in Milan.
 Subsequently, during the age of the Renaissance, especially after the 1154 destruction of the other Ancient Roman structures by Emperor Barbarossa, the temple was an example of the classical architectural canons admired by humanists, and studied by architects and artists such as Bramante, Leonardo, and Giuliano da Sangallo.
 Painted references to the church from that era can be identified.

 On 5 June 1573, the dome of the basilica suddenly collapsed, fortunately without causing casualties.
 Construction of a new dome in a more modern style began immediately and was completed in 1619.
 During the reconstruction, a miracle occurred, one predicted by Archbishop Carlo Borromeo: one year after his death in 1585, a sick woman was cured in front of the icon of the Madonna del Latte, displayed on the Piazza della Vetra.
 Following this event, donations increased enabling more rapid progress in the reconstruction.
 In 1626, the Madonna del Latte was transferred to the high altar where it remains to this day.

 In the 1830s the Austrian Government began a redevelopment of the Vetra: houses built leaning against the basilica and inhabited by tanners were demolished; the channel of the Vetra was covered over; and executions were abolished.
 After the bombings of 1944–1945 the houses that had been destroyed were not rebuilt enabling the park of the basilicas to be created, from which there is an excellent view of the complex.
 In 1934 in place of the demolished houses a sort of a courtyard was formed, with the creation of a public square opposite the basilica.